mislav/hub/README.md

 #### Arch Linux

-On Arch Linux you can install `hub` from official repository:
+On Arch Linux you can install `hub` from the official repository:

 ```sh
 $ sudo pacman -S hub